dinbach/PersonalBlog/content/slides/lecture4/index.md

 On classification problems one can use

-- Binary Accuracy:
-  - binary_accuracy, acc
-- Categorical Accuracy:
-  - categorical_accuracy, acc
+- .color-orchid[Binary Accuracy]
-- Sparse Categorical Accuracy:
+  - Implies that the threshold is 0.5, everything above 0.5 will be considered as correct
-  - sparse_categorical_accuracy
+- .color-dodgerblue[Categorical Accuracy]
-- Top k Categorical Accuracy:
-  - top_k_categorical_accuracy (requires you specify a k parameter)
+  - For multiclassification problems.
+K.argmax(y_true) takes the highest value to be the prediction and matches against the comparative set.
-- Sparse Top k Categorical Accuracy: sparse_top_k_categorical_accuracy (requires you specify a k parameter)
+- .color-orange[Top k Categorical Accuracy] (requires you specify a k parameter)
+  - Top-k is measured on the accuracy of the correct prediction being in the top-k predictions.
+- ...

 ---